greatislander/c2lc-project-website/src/activities/lego-sequencing.md

   ### Environment

-  Indoor, small area
+  Any

   ### Support

   Adult moderator and one or more players
 books:
-  - title: Rosie's walk
+  - title: "Sequences: Order Matters"
-    author: Pat Hutchins
+    author: Nadia Higgins
-    coverImage: /assets/media/rosie-s-walk.jpg
+    coverImage: /assets/media/sequences-order-matters.jpg
+    link: /learn/resources/picture-book-list/
 ---
 ## Description

-This activity will help learners to build the basic foundation for using any block-based coding environments, such as C2LC.
+This activity will help learners to build the basic foundation for using any block-based coding environments, such as Weavly.
 Learners can use Lego blocks to build a sequence of actions and then use a toy to run those actions in their physical environment.

 ## Steps